Create an Azure Virtual Desktop host pool with PowerShell or the Azure CLI

 - Download and install the Azure Virtual Desktop Agent Bootloader.

 - Download the Azure Virtual Desktop Agent Bootloader.

 - Run the installer.

-To help secure your Windows Virtual Desktop environment in Azure, we recommend you don't open inbound port 3389 on your VMs.
-Windows Virtual Desktop doesn't require an open inbound port 3389 for users to access the host pool's VMs.
+To help secure your Azure Virtual Desktop environment in Azure, we recommend you don't open inbound port 3389 on your VMs.
+Azure Virtual Desktop doesn't require an open inbound port 3389 for users to access the host pool's VMs.
 If you must open port 3389 for troubleshooting purposes, we recommend you use just-in-time VM access.
 We also recommend you don't assign your VMs to a public IP.

 Update the agent

 You'll need to update the agent if you're in one of the following situations:

 - You want to migrate a previously registered session host to a new host pool